pulumi/docs/content/docs/reference/pkg/gitlab/group.md

-## Group Output Properties
+### Outputs

-The following output properties are available:
+All [input](#inputs) properties are implicitly available as output properties.
+Additionally, the Group resource produces the following output properties: